Ubuntufanboy/Silver/README.md

 # Silver

- programming language geared for sound operations
+Silver is a library meant for controlling sound